leodvincci/Bibby/docs/TECH_DEBT.md

 ---

+### Debug Output in Production Code
+**Location:** Various files
+**Symptom:** `System.out.println()` calls for debugging
+**Why parked:** Low priority, doesn't affect architecture
+**Trigger to revisit:** Before any demo or code review

+---

 ## ❓ Open Questions — Future Research

-- Should domain aggregates hold IDs instead of full objects? (performance vs convenience)
+- How to handle cross-aggregate transactions in a modular monolith?
 - When is eager loading justified vs lazy loading?
+- Should facades return domain objects or only DTOs?
-- How to handle cross-aggregate transactions in a modular monolith?
+- How to version API contracts when modules evolve independently?

 ---